nyreehinton/content-ops-starter/content/pages/Exclusive-Tesla-Report.md

           textAlign: center
     items:
       - type: FeaturedItem
-        title: >-
-          Tesla Inflates Odometer Readings Using Predictive Algorithms Readings to AccelerateWarranty Expiration
-        subtitle: 'Patent US8054038B2: The Odometer is an Estimation, and Nothing More'
-        text: >
-          Tesla’s system for calculating the distance already traveled is heavily reliant on predictive algorithms and sensor data, which do not follow traditional odometer mechanisms.
-Tesla vehicles use a combination of GPS data, wheel speed sensors, and historical usage patterns to calculate mileage.

-          According to Patent US8054038B2, the vehicle’s charging controller calculates the total travel distance based on the user’s inputted travel plan.
-The system inputs location and travel details into the charging system, which subsequently computes the battery’s energy requirements to meet these travel needs.
-The patent states:

-          > *“converting the total travel miles to a second quantity of electrical energy using a miles-to- electrical energy conversion factor, wherein said miles-to-electrical energy conversion factor varies based on road and traffic condition information”*

-          This indicates that Tesla’s calculation of traveled distance is influenced by conditions that modify the baseline energy efficiency model.
-        image:
-          type: ImageBlock
-          altText: Faux Fur Throw
-          elementId: ''
-          styles:
-            self:
-              borderRadius: medium
-              padding:
-                - pt-0
-                - pl-0
-                - pb-0
-                - pr-0
-        actions: []
-        colors: bg-light-fg-dark
-        styles:
-          self:
-            padding:
-              - pt-6
-              - pl-6
-              - pb-6
-              - pr-6
-            textAlign: center
-            borderColor: border-neutralAlt
-            borderWidth: 2
-            borderRadius: x-small
-            flexDirection: row-reverse
-            justifyContent: center
-            borderStyle: none
-      - type: FeaturedItem
         title: A Thorough Analysis of Locally Stored Data
         subtitle: >-
           For this report we analyzed a 2020 Tesla Model Y’s  and it’s